SorenTech/legal.soren.tech/src/docs/master-service-agreement.md

 You agree that We retain the exclusive ownership of all preliminary work, including, without limitation, all presentations, writings, ideas, concepts, designs, plans, sketches, markups, wireframes, prototypes, models all and other materials that We conceive or develop in connection with Our Services for You.
 You may not reproduce or distribute any such preliminary works without Our express written permission.

-You agree that We retain ownership of all computer code or scripts produced by Us, including, without limitation, all HTML, JavaScript, CSS, PHP, SQL, JSON, and all other materials that We conceive or develop in connection with Our Services for You, including materials incorporated therein whether such materials were conceived or created by Us individually or jointly, on or off the premises of Client, or during or after working time).
-We grant You, upon payment of all fees due to Us pursuant to this Agreement, a worldwide, irrevocable non-exclusive, royalty free, sub licensable, non-attribution license to use, modify, create derivative works, or otherwise exploit the work product.

 *(d) Rights Distributed to You*

-We agree that all deliverables and materials developed pursuant to this Agreement and not covered by other arrangements described herein (including, without limitation, all website text copy, images, graphics, and other materials that We conceive and develop pursuant to this Agreement, including all materials incorporated therein whether such materials were conceived or created by Us individually or jointly, on or off the premises of Client, or during or after working time) shall be treated as if the development of such deliverable constitutes a “work for hire” and shall be owned by You upon payment of all fees due to Us pursuant to this Agreement.
+We agree that all deliverables and materials developed pursuant to this Agreement and not covered by other arrangements described herein shall be treated as if the development of such deliverable constitutes a “work for hire” and shall be owned by You upon payment of all fees due to Us pursuant to this Agreement.

-In the event that any such material is considered not to be a “work made for hire,” We hereby assign all ownership (whether represented or not by a registered patent, copyright, trade secret) and other proprietary or rights, title and interest in such deliverables and materials to You, and agree to execute such documents as You may reasonably request, in order to assist You in obtaining and protecting such rights.
+In the event that any such material is considered not to be a “work made for hire,” upon payment of all fees due to Us, We hereby assign all ownership and other proprietary or rights, title and interest in such deliverables and materials to You, and agree to execute such documents as You may reasonably request, in order to assist You in obtaining and protecting such rights.

-We agree that We have no interest in any  such materials that We submit to You, including, without limitation, any security interest therein, and hereby release to You any interest therein (if any) which may be created by operation of law.
-Except as otherwise agreed to in writing and as necessary in the performance of this Agreement, We shall have no rights to license, sell or use the deliverables or materials developed under this Agreement, or any portion thereof.
+We agree that We have no interest in any such materials delivered to You after the payment of all fees due to Us has been made, including, without limitation, any security interest therein, and hereby release to You upon payment of all fees due to Us any interest therein (if any) which may be created by operation of law.
+Except as otherwise agreed to in writing and as necessary in the performance of this Agreement, We shall have no rights to license, sell or use the deliverables or materials developed under this Agreement.

 *(e) Authorial Attribution and Showcase of Work*

-All Deliverables will include authorial attribution, placement and prominence to be agreed upon by both parties, which You agree to maintain in a visible and identifiable manner.
+Authorial attribution, if required, shall be made in the manner agreed upon in the attached Statement of Work.

-You hereby agrees that We may use the Deliverables as part of Our portfolio and websites, galleries and other media solely for the purpose of showcasing Our work but not for any other purpose.
-We will not publish any confidential or non-public work without Your prior written consent.
+You hereby agrees that We may use any attributed Deliverables as part of Our portfolio and websites, galleries and other media solely for the purpose of showcasing Our work but not for any other purpose.
+We will not publish any confidential, un-attributed, or non-public work without Your prior written consent.

 **ASSISTANTS:**

 We may, at Our own expense, employ or engage the services of such employees, subcontractors, or partners, as We deem necessary to perform the Services (collectively, the “Assistants”).
 The Assistants are not and shall not be employees of the Client, and You shall have no obligation to provide Assistants with any salary or benefits.
 We shall be wholly responsible and shall remain liable for the performance of the Services by the Assistants in a manner satisfactory to You.

-You agree not to make any effort to hire said Assistants directly or otherwise employ said Assistants yourself for the duration of this Agreement and a period of twelve (12) months following its conclusion.
-Should you violate this term, You agree that you will be responsible for paying Us the full amount of the proposed budget for this project, even in the event that You choose to terminate the project before completion, in addition to any other remedies we may seek under the provisions of this Agreement.

 **PAYMENTS AND EXPENSES:**

 By accepting this Agreement and attached Statement of Work, You agree to the Schedule of Charges listed in the section of the attached Statement of Work titled “Budget.”
 You agree to make all payments on time and in full.
 Late or incomplete payments will compound interest at a rate of 1% per month, compounding.
 Please note that registered nonprofits (US 501(c)3’s or national equivalent) will be given a 30-day grace period before interest begins to compound.
 In the event that We begin charging interest on a late payment, We will also freeze ongoing work until payment is received.
 Returned checks will incur a penalty of either $25 or 5% of the balance, whichever is less.

 Sometimes projects incur additional expenses, such as research costs, travel expenses, or specialized subcontracted services/products required to complete the project (including but not limited to services such as professional photography or products such as proprietary software licenses required by Your specific needs).
 We will always make every effort to notify You in advance of any expected additional expenses.
 When We do incur additional expenses, we pass them along to you using the following formula: (a) individual travel and research expenses less than either 1% of the expected total project budget listed in the Statement of Work or $50, whichever is smaller (the “individual incidental expense allowance”), are written off as “incidental” until such time as the cumulative total of “incidental” expenses goes above 3% of the expected total budget or $150, whichever is smaller (the “cumulative incidental expense allowance”), (b) all non-“incidental” expenses, including all specialized subcontracted services/products, individual research and travel costs greater than the “individual incidental expense allowance,” and any “incidental” expenses in excess of the “cumulative incidental expense allowance” are passed on to you.
 Travel expenses, such as mileage, airfare, and meals, are passed along at cost or at the rate designated by the Internal Revenue Service, as applicable.
 Other expenses are passed along at a 50% mark-up.
 Sometimes it is possible for You to directly purchase items that might be billed as an expense.
 If that is possible, We will try to inform You so that you can make those arrangements.

-Before work can begin, We must receive a deposit of 20% of the expected project budget.
-After we begin work, We will send You additional invoices at regularly recurring intervals as described in the attached Statement of Work.
-In general, the terms of invoices will be Net+30, but We can make other arrangements upon request or in special circumstances.

 **LIMITED LIABILITY AND AGREEMENT TO INDEMNIFY:**